 Overall, there are many different LPVOs available at different price points, and the best option for you depends on your budget and needs.

-Whether you’re a hunter, competitive shooter, or tactical operator, an LPVO scope can help you take your shooting to the next level.
+So, whether you’re a hunter, a competition shooter, or a tactical pro, an LPVO can give your shooting a serious boost.

 Trijicon is a top player in the optics game and their AccuPower 1-8 FFP scope is a prime example of their expertise.
 This versatile optic is perfect for competition shooting and hunting.